 Gaslit Nation

 Gaslit Nation is hosted by writers Sarah Kendzior (View from Flyover Country) and Andrea Chalupa.
 Both specialize in authoritarian states and were on to election hacking before the 2016 election.
-The show delivers sharp analysis, history, context, and insight on global affairs.
+The show delivers sharp analysis, history, context, and insight into global affairs.

 Rachel Maddow Show